AJFigueroa83/HW-4-Code-Quiz/README.md

 ## Story

 WHEN you click start
 THEN the game and timer will start.
 WHEN you choose your answer
 THEN you will know if you are right or wrong
 WHEN you click Next
 THEN you are taken to the next question
 WHEN you answer all questions or time runs out
 THEN the game is over and you can input your initials.

-## Deplyment
+## Deployment

-Click [here]() to view the game.
+Click [here](https://ajfigueroa83.github.io/HW-4-Code-Quiz/) to view the game.

 ## Mock UP